-- have another person substituted as the representative party; and - (b) any application for the substitution of another group member as a representative party has been determined. - (5) The Court may grant leave to a person to withdraw as representative party subject to such conditions as to costs as the Court considers just.
+- (b) any application for the substitution of another group member as a representative party has been determined. - (5) The Court may grant leave to a person to withdraw as representative party subject to such conditions as to costs as the Court considers just.